levino/roessing.de/chatGPTPrompt.md

 Kinder wird es Unterhaltung geben.
 Wir freuen uns auf Ihren Besuch!
 ```

+I give you this as an example for how I want event data to be structured.
+I
+attach an image which contains information about a different event.
+Please use
-Please take attached image and turn it into a new MDX-file for the described
+above template to create a new mdx file for the event described in the image.
-event.
+Please do not explain, just provide the content of the new mdx file for the
+images event with a proper filename.